-Countries at the Crossroads is an annual analysis of government performance in 70 strategically important countries worldwide that are at a critical crossroads in determining their political future.
-The in-depth comparative assessments and quantitative ratings—examining government accountability, civil liberties, rule of law, and anticorruption and transparency efforts – are intended to help international policymakers identify areas of progress, as well as to highlight areas of concern that could be addressed in diplomatic efforts and reform assistance.
+Countries at the Crossroads, published from 2004 to 2012, was an annual analysis of government performance in 70 strategically important countries worldwide that are at a critical crossroads in determining their political future.
+The in-depth comparative assessments and quantitative ratings—examining government accountability, civil liberties, rule of law, and anti-corruption and transparency efforts—were intended to help international policymakers identify areas of progress, as well as to highlight areas of concern that could be addressed in diplomatic efforts and reform assistance.

-The Crossroads project has generated far-reaching interest since its inception in 2004.
-Increased attention to the relationship between competent governance and respect for civil and political rights means that scholars and policymakers require sophisticated tools to help place the performance of various governments in perspective.
-Crossroads helps ground this analysis by providing indispensable quantitative assessment that allows for comparison over time, as well as detailed narrative reports that provide real-world context.
+The Crossroads project generated far-reaching interest during its nine-year run.
+Increased attention to the relationship between competent governance and respect for civil and political rights has meant that scholars and policymakers require sophisticated tools to help place the performance of various governments in perspective.
+Crossroads helped ground this analysis by providing indispensable quantitative assessment that allowed for comparison over time, as well as detailed narrative reports that provided real-world context.

-A new edition of Crossroads is published each year, with half the set of countries analyzed in odd years and the other half in even years.
-Crossroads reports are written and evaluated by some of the most prominent independent experts available for each country.
+A new edition of Crossroads was published each year, with half the set of countries analyzed in odd years and the other half in even years.
+Crossroads reports were written and evaluated by some of the most prominent independent experts available for each country.

 Click the drop-down menu below to select an edition of Countries at a Crossroads.